 Possible Complications of Surgery

-The complication rate following total knee replacement is low.
+The complication rate following a total knee replacement is low.
 Serious complications, such as a knee joint infection, occur in fewer than 2% of patients.
 Major medical complications such as heart attack or stroke occur even less frequently.
 Chronic illnesses may increase the potential for complications.
 Although uncommon, when these complications occur, they can prolong or limit full recovery.

-- Discuss your concerns thoroughly with your primary doctor, your family and Dr Hillock prior to surgery.
+- Discuss your concerns thoroughly with your primary doctor, your family, and Dr. Hillock prior to surgery.